 Comments and suggestions on how we can improve our services are important to us.
 A comment can be a remark, observation or criticism about your experience of our service.
-Contact our Patient Relations Team to make a comment or suggestion.
+You can contact our Patient Relations Team to make a comment or suggestion.

 If you would like to say thank you for the service you have received, please let us know.
-Contact our Patient Relations Team to make a Compliment.
+You can contact our Patient Relations Team to make a Compliment.

 Many issues can be solved by talking to us.
 Please tell a member of staff as soon as possible if you have a concern.
 They will listen to what you tell them and try to help.

-If you would like to tell someone else, please contact the Patient Relations Team.
+If you would like to tell someone else, you can contact the Patient Relations Team.

 What if I want to complain on behalf of someone else?

 We will always protect our patients’ right to confidentiality.
 If you are a relative, carer or friend we will ask the patient for their consent to look into your complaint and respond to you.
 If the patient is unable to give consent, we will discuss with you what we need to do to progress your complaint.